What Is Amazon SES? Setup Guide and Pricing

 Limited Built-In Email Design Tools

-Amazon SES focuses on sending and deliverability, not on email design or list management.
-You'll likely need third-party tools or custom development for creating and managing email campaigns.
+SES focuses on sending and deliverability, not email design or list management.
+You will likely need third-party tools or custom code to create and manage email campaigns.

 Sandbox Restrictions

-New users start in the SES sandbox, which limits sending capabilities.
-Moving to production requires approval, which can take time and requires compliance with AWS policies.
+New users start in the SES sandbox, which limits sending.
+Moving to production takes approval.
+This can take a day or two and requires you to follow AWS policies.

 Regional Availability